kubetz/modular-backbone/README.md

 ---

-For everyone that cannot live without LICENSE - [here it is](http://sam.zoy.org/wtfpl/COPYING) ☺.
+For everyone that cannot live without a LICENSE - [here it is](http://sam.zoy.org/wtfpl/COPYING) ☺.